 Trump Envisioned Trade Deal

-Thus far, Trump’s stated objectives in trade deal remain unchanged.
+Thus far, Trump’s stated objectives in a trade deal remain unchanged.
 He wants to help U.S. corporations with market access in China, increase American exports, put in place protections against Beijing’s forced technology transfer policies, and address the advantages that Chinese state-owned enterprises have benefited from for decades.

 Trump is buoyed by the bipartisan agreement that the time has come for the U.S. to crack down on perceived unfair trade practices by China.
 Amid the support for his get-tough approach to China, Trump has been careful to communicate to farmers and others in his political base that he is mindful of the effects of his administration’s tariff policy on Chinese goods, even going so far as to provide federal relief to farmers.